Toronto

 North York

-French Drain Installation Toronto
+French Drain Installation Services Toronto

 • Decide where the water is pooling and decide where you want the water to go – into other bodies of water, or the road curbside.
-You should run a downspout connection into the French drain, to channel rainwater flowing off the roof into the drainage system and away from the house.
+You should run a downspout connection into the French drain to channel rainwater flowing off the roof into the drainage system and away from the house.

 • Place the correlated, perforated pipe into the trench.
 The holes in the pipe should point downward, into the soil.
+If your home needs additional stability, consider basement underpinning for added strength.

 • The water in the soil will enter the pipe from an inlet at one end, or soak into the perforated pipe, along its entire length, and flow away to another location.
+Proper setup can save you from costly sump pump repairs later.

 The bottom line is to ensure you have a backyard area with a drainage system that can handle the excessive rainfall we have been seeing.
 And it is vital you have a system in place that channels water away from your home’s foundation.
 A French drain provides a sunken, easy reliable path to push water outside of your backyard.